 "The Woman's Club of Spokane is a nonprofit volunteer organization of women (and men) working together to make Spokane a better place for women and children.
 It is a great place to learn, make new friends and develop your leadership skills.
 Our historic building houses cultural, educational, and community service programs."
 Susan Bresnahan, Woman's Club President.

-SFS Contra Dancing on Wednesday evenings, Silver Spurs International Youth Dance classes for K-12 and recitals for children dance and music students.
+SFS Contra Dancing on Wednesday evenings, Silver Spurs International Youth Dance classes for K-12 .
+A piano in all four rental halls.

 Create safer communities

 Work to improve overall well-being of all citizens.